nmattia/nmattia.com/posts/2023-01-11-introduction-build-gcc-gnu.md

 For sources I unpacked the [tarball](https://ftp.gnu.org/gnu/gcc/gcc-12.2.0/gcc-12.2.0.tar.xz) for `gcc-12.2.0` in `$gcc_src`.
 Apple Silicon users may need to use [this patch](https://raw.githubusercontent.com/Homebrew/formula-patches/1d184289/gcc/gcc-12.2.0-arm.diff), which adds some support for the `aarch64-apple-darwin` build platform.

-Instead of using `pkg-config`, we use the `./configure` options `--with-<lib>` to specify the install paths of the dependencies, though I'm sure it could be done with `pkg-config` too -- although this is simpler.
-We also simplify the build a bit by disabling "native language support" (_natural_ languages, i.e. French, Spanish, etc) with `--disable-nls`, make `gcc` only report its major version number (`7` instead of `7.23.5444-patch-foo`) with `--with-gc-major-version-only` and instruct it to only enable the `C` compiler, although you can add more with `--enable-languages=c,c++,...`.
+Instead of using `pkg-config`, we use the `./configure` options `--with-<lib>` to specify the install paths of the dependencies, though I'm sure it could be done with `pkg-config` too.
+We also simplify the build a bit by disabling "native language support" (_natural_ languages, i.e. French, Spanish, etc) with `--disable-nls`, make `gcc` only report its major version number (`7` instead of `7.23.5444-patch-foo`) with `--with-gcc-major-version-only` and instruct it to only enable the `C` compiler, although you can add more with `--enable-languages=c,c++,...`.

 I do not know if it's an artifact of only installing CLT (Command-Line Tools) instead of a full blown Xcode install, but headers that `gcc` expect in `/usr/include` are not there, and hence we need to specify the path to the CLT SDK with `--with-sysroot`.
 Your mileage may very though!